-One of the California Environmental Quality Act (CEQA) air quality significance criterion is whether a project would “create objectionable odors affecting a substantial number of people”.
-For an existing source, odor complaints to the local air district may prompt an odor analysis.
+One of the California Environmental Quality Act (CEQA) air quality significance criteria is whether a project would “create objectionable odors affecting a substantial number of people.”
+For an existing source, odor complaints to the local Air District may prompt an odor analysis.
 For a proposed source, odor analysis may assist in project design with the aim of forestalling possible future complaints.

-Industrial sources that can cause odor impacts include wastewater treatment facilities, landfills and material recovery operations, pet food manufacturers, and oil field operations.
-Mass emissions of odorous gases are quantified using appropriate emission estimation techniques such as source tests, material balance, published emission factors, or engineering calculations.
+Industrial sources that commonly cause odor impacts include wastewater treatment facilities, landfills and material recovery operations, pet food manufacturers, and oil field operations.
+Mass emissions of odorous gases are quantified using appropriate emissions estimation techniques such as source tests, material balance, published emission factors, or engineering calculations.

 Based on mass emission rates, release parameters, terrain characteristics, and meteorological inputs, ambient pollutant concentrations are calculated by the dispersion model at identified downwind receptor locations.
-The results are then used to determine impacts relative to published odor thresholds or other criteria identified by the CEQA Lead Agency to evaluate the potential for odor complaints to the local air district, which is documented in the Air Quality Technical Report.
+The results are then used to determine impacts relative to published odor thresholds or other criteria identified by the CEQA Lead Agency to evaluate the potential for odor complaints to the local Air District and documented in the Air Quality Technical Report.